-British Australian soprano Samantha Crawford was awarded the Golden Medal with Honours at the 2017 inaugural Berliner International Music Competition and The NSW Wagner Society Award for Emerging Wagner Singers.
-In 2016 she won First Prize and the President's Prize at the Wagner Society Singing Competition in London and was a Royal Philharmonic Society Chilcott Award finalist.
-Critics have praised her performances as a singer 'whose fine cut soprano brought singing of class,' (Opera), 'leading a strong a vividly characterised cast,' (The Times) and bringing 'a most complete portrayal,' to her roles (Financial Times).
+British Australian soprano Samantha Crawford was awarded the Golden Medal with Honours at the 2017 Berliner International Music Competition and The 2017/18 NSW Wagner Society Award for Emerging Wagner Singers.
+In 2016 she won First Prize and the President's Prize at the Wagner Society Singing Competition in London.
+In 2018 Samantha was finalist for the inaugural Hong Kong International Operatic Singing Competition at Hong Kong City Hall, chaired by Dame Kiri Te Kanawa.
+Critics have praised her performances as a singer 'whose fine cut soprano brought singing of class,' (Opera) and bringing 'a most complete portrayal,' to her roles (Financial Times).

-Samantha graduated from the Guildhall School of Music and Drama with Distinction, where she studied with Yvonne Kenny AM as a Baroness de Turckheim Scholar.
+Samantha graduated from the Guildhall School of Music and Drama’s Opera Course with Distinction, where she studied with Yvonne Kenny AM as a Baroness de Turckheim Scholar.
 She is an alumna of the Wagner Bayreuth Stipendium, Britten-Pears, and Garsington Alvarez Young Artist Programmes.

-In 2016 Samantha co-founded the Creative Professionals Network Australia with support from the High Commission and the Australian Music Foundation at Australia House, London.
+Samantha is the Co-Founder and Director of the Creative Professionals Network Australia.
+CPN launched in 2016 with support from the High Commission and the Australian Music Foundation at Australia House, London.
+CPN’s charitable events have been held in support of International Justice Mission and Home for Good.

 Samantha is the receipient of numerous awards including; The Golden Medal with Honours at the Berliner International Music Competition, First Prize and President's Prize at the Wagner Society Singing Competition, J:opera Gesangswettbewerb Sonderpreis Theater Kiel, Wagner Bayreuth Stipendienstiftung, Australian Music Foundation Young Musician, Royal Philharmonic Society Chilcott Award finalist, The Mozart Singing Competition, The NSW Wagner Society Award for Emerging Wagner Singers, The Countess of Munster Trust, Help Musicians UK, Tait Memorial Trust Julian Baring Award, Nicholas Boas Charitable Trust and The City of London Corporation.